Jubatian/rrpge-spec/specs/acc_arch.rst

 ------------------------------------------------------------------------------

-This part of the specification defines the accelerator component from the Graphics Display & Accelerator unit.
+This part of the specification defines the Graphics Accelerator and the 16 <=>
+32 VRAM interface components of the RRPGE system.

-The accelerator component provides for hardware accelerated graphics operations such as sprite blitting, scaling, and filling.
+The Graphics Accelerator component provides for hardware accelerated graphics operations such as sprite blitting, scaling, and filling.

-The Graphics Display and Accelerator unit also has some specifics regarding accessing the Video RAM, these are also described here.

-The Accelerator component is capable to operate in parallel with the CPU (and the audio mixer).
-It however stalls the CPU until completion if it attempts to access the Video RAM or the Video peripheral page while an operation is in progress (see "Addressing stalls" in "cpu_arch.rst").
+The Accelerator component is capable to operate in parallel with the CPU and any peripheral operating on the CPU bus as long as they don't attempt to access the Video bus.
+If so, the CPU is stalled until the Video bus becomes free.
+Using the Graphics FIFO complex rendering tasks may be executed in parallel with the CPU's other tasks.

-Video memory accessing
+The 16 <=> 32 VRAM interface is also described here since it shares some concepts with the operation of the Accelerator.

+16 <=> 32 VRAM interface
 ------------------------------------------------------------------------------

-The Video memory internally operates over a 32 bit data bus: the Display and the Accelerator components access it using this while for the CPU accesses are transformed for it's 16 bit data bus.
+The Video memory is connected to a 32 bit Video bus, so to provide access to it by the CPU, data conversion has to be performed.

 The lowest bit of the CPU's address is used to select the upper or lower half of a 32 bit Video RAM cell, while the rest shifted right by one provide the